-Beginning in 2019, Mariana Regalado (Brooklyn College) and I have joined the Data Doubles research team.
-This Institute of Museum and Library Services grant-funded project is exploring undergraduates’ perspectives on privacy issues associated with academic library participation in learning analytics initiatives.
-We’re excited to be working with collaborators from 6 universities and to bring the perspectives of our CUNY students to this study.
+From 2019-2022, Mariana Regalado (Brooklyn College) and I were on the Data Doubles research team.
+This Institute of Museum and Library Services grant-funded project explored undergraduates’ perspectives on privacy issues associated with academic library participation in learning analytics initiatives.
+It was terrific to work with collaborators from 6 universities and to bring the perspectives of our CUNY students to this study.

 I also study the pedagogical use of games and interactive technologies in higher education.
 I’m on the Steering Committee of the CUNY Games Network, group of faculty, staff and graduate students across the university who are interested in game-based learning.
 More specifically, I’ve explored the use of games and game mechanics to teach research skills and information literacy competency in undergraduate library instruction.
 I’m also interested in using games in faculty and staff development; I’ve created Game On for Information Literacy, a brainstorming card game to facilitate making games for library instruction.